-ENDOWED SCHOLARSHIPS
+FOUNDATION ENDOWED SCHOLARSHIPS

-Any student wishing to apply for a Georgia Military College Foundation Scholarship to help finance his/her Georgia Military College education may complete and submit the scholarship application available from the Office of Advancement, Office of Financial Aid, or Office of Admissions.
+Any student wishing to apply for a Georgia Military College Foundation Scholarship to help finance his/her Georgia Military College education may complete and submit the scholarship application available from the Office of Advancement.
 Applications are also available on the college website at www.gmc.cc.ga.us.